Tainted\\Coders

 }

-We create a MatchTime resource and implement Default so it can be easily initialized when we define our app.
+We create a MatchTime resource and derive Default so it can be easily initialized when we add it to our app with init_resource.
 This makes it available right at the start of our game without any additional setup.

 match_time.0.tick(time.delta());